 When planning for his 26th birthday party, Hsieh had a transformational experience at a party, when he experienced a profound sense of connection with the other people and the rest of the universe.
 He started to immerse himself in rave culture, and learned in the process how to be genuinely interested in other people, with no hidden motives.
 “The rave culture was a reminder that it was possible for the world to be a better place, for people to simply be appreciative of the humanity in one another”.

 In many ways, Zappos is an embodiment of Hsieh’s values and passions.
 Hsieh details how he and his partners successfully grew Zappos from scratch to achieving annual gross merchandise sales of over $1 billion.

 Zappos went through its share of challenges, especially in the first 2 years of business.
 Hsieh attributes Zappos’ success to their initial investment and focus in 3 areas: customer service, culture and training.
 Here’s a quick overview.
-Do check out the book or our full 12-page summary for more details!
+Do check out our Delivering Happiness summary bundle for more details!

 1. Customer Service.

 Repeat customers and word-of-mouth are the key drivers for Zappos’ growth today, and this foundation is built through its commitment to customer service.
 Hsieh shares many examples of how Zappos deliberately builds customer service as an integral part of their brand, including 10 ways to instill customer service in the company.